- UK

 Collaborative working

-By combining the expertise and resources of the NHS and Johnson & Johnson, we can create lasting improvements in NHS services that enhance patient outcomes and experiences.
+By combining the expertise and resources of the NHS and Johnson & Johnson, we can create lasting improvements in services that enhance patient outcomes and experiences.
+Explore some of our partnerships below.

 University Hospitals Leicester NHS Trust